-SHOWS UP IN THE AIR (which means not officially cancelled but probably are)
+SHOWS UP IN THE AIR (which means not officially cancelled but probably are)rwards.

 “Say Yes to the Dress Atlanta” TLC (ninth season concluded, show on hiatus)

 “Like a Boss” Oxygen.
 Nick Cannon is an executive producer.
 Show debuted March 29, 2016.
 Here’s the description: Being a boss is tough, but being an assistant is impossible.
 This project follows the dynamic and hard-working assistants to the biggest mavens and moguls in the Atlanta entertainment scene from celebrities to record executives. .
 Featuring Amber Grimes, assistant to media mogul Nick Cannon; Devin Simpson assistant to successful real estate agent Blair Myers; Rian Parish, assistant to popular radio personality Big Tigger; and Drekia Glenn assistant to music executive Abou “Bu” Thiam, Ratings were abysmal.
-I am quickly placing this in gray area for that reason.
+One season and out.